Int-amplified endomorphisms of compact K\"ahler spaces: Preliminaries

 We formulate the following important proposition which states that all of these cones mentioned above are preserved under suitable morphisms.
-Hence, we can apply the cone theory developed in \cite{meng2017building} to study the Bott-Chern cohomology space.
-Readers are also referred to \cite{graf2019finite} for the respective information of K\"ahler classes. \begin{pro} Suppose $f:X\rightarrow Y$ is a proper surjective morphism of two normal compact K\"ahler spaces.
-Then, for any $[\alpha]\in \textup{H}_{\textup{BC}}^{1,1}(Y)$, the following hold. \begin{enumerate} \item[\textup{(1)}] If $[\alpha]$ is pseudo-effective, then so is $f^*[\alpha]$; \item[\textup{(2)}] If $[\alpha]$ is nef, then so is $f^*[\alpha]$ and the converse holds when $f$ is further assumed to be a modification of normal compact K\"ahler threefolds; \item[\textup{(3)}] If $f$ is further assumed to be finite and $[\alpha]$ is K\"ahler, then so is $f^*[\alpha]$; \item[\textup{(4)}] If $f$ is modification and $[\alpha]$ is big, then so is $f^*[\alpha]$; \item[\textup{(5)}] If $f$ is generically finite and $[\alpha]$ is big, then so is $f^*[\alpha]$. \end{enumerate} \end{pro}
+Hence, we can apply the cone theory developed in \cite{meng2017building} to study the Bott-Chern cohomology space. \begin{pro}[Invariant cones] Suppose $f:X\rightarrow Y$ is a proper surjective morphism of two normal compact K\"ahler spaces.
+Then, for any $[\alpha]\in \textup{H}_{\textup{BC}}^{1,1}(Y)$, the following hold. \begin{enumerate} \item[\textup{(1)}] If $[\alpha]$ is pseudo-effective, then so is $f^*[\alpha]$; \item[\textup{(2)}] If $[\alpha]$ is nef, then so is $f^*[\alpha]$ and the converse holds when $f$ is further assumed to be a modification of normal compact K\"ahler threefolds; \item[\textup{(3)}] If $f$ is further assumed to be finite and $[\alpha]$ is K\"ahler, then so is $f^*[\alpha]$; \item[\textup{(4)}] If $f$ is a modification and $[\alpha]$ is big, then so is $f^*[\alpha]$; \item[\textup{(5)}] If $f$ is generically finite and $[\alpha]$ is big, then so is $f^*[\alpha]$. \end{enumerate} \end{pro}

 \begin{proof} The pseudo-effective cone is invariant under any holomorphic map since the pull-back of a psh function is still psh, which gives (1).
 Let $\omega_X$ and $\omega_Y$ be two K\"ahler forms on $X$ and $Y$ respectively such that $f^*\omega_Y\le a\omega_X$ for some constant $a>0$.
 For any $\varepsilon>0$, since $[\alpha]$ is nef, there exists $g_\varepsilon\in\mathcal{C}^0(Y)$ such that $\alpha+dd^cg_\varepsilon\ge-\frac{\varepsilon}{a}\cdot\omega_Y$.
 Then